Ishmael9602/airbnb-clone-project/README.md

 - Primary Font: Circular, Medium (500), 16px
 - Headings: Circular, Bold (700), 24px–32px
 - Secondary Text: Circular, Book (400), 14px
-This structured layout should align well with your project requirements while ensuring clarity and completeness.
-Let me know if you’d like refinements or additional details!

 ## Project Roles and Responsibilities.